 Music: Choir Director and Assistant Professor of Music

-Prior to his work in Texas, Dr. Jackson taught choir and music theory at Catalina Foothills High School in Tucson, Arizona, where he also served as vice president of high school activities of the Arizona Music Educators Association Choral Chapter, and assistant director of the early music ensemble, Musica Sonora.
+Prior to his position at Lycoming College, Jackson directed the University of North Texas Men’s Chorus in Denton, Texas, conducted the UNT Collegium Singers, the school’s premiere early music ensemble, an as an assistant, and assisted with the direction of The Denton Bach Society.
+He also taught choir and music theory at Catalina Foothills High School in Tucson, Arizona.
+In Arizona, he served as vice president of high school activities of the Arizona Music Educators Association Choral Chapter, and assisted with the direction of the early music ensemble, Musica Sonora.

-In addition to conducting, Dr. Jackson enjoys an active singing career.
-He has appeared as a soloist and chorister with The Tucson Chamber Artists, The South Dakota Chorale, The Dallas Symphony Orchestra Chorus, The Tulsa Signature Symphony, The Westminster Chamber Choir and The Denton Bach Singers.
+Jackson will debut this season with GRAMMY award winning vocal ensemble Roomful of Teeth.
+Previously, he has appeared as a soloist and ensemble singer with The Williamsport Symphony Orchestra, True Concord Voices, The South Dakota Chorale, The Tulsa Signature Symphony, The Westminster Chamber Choir and The Denton Bach Society.
 He can also be heard as a featured performer on The Westminster Choir’s 2010 recording, Noel.
-Opera credits include Narrator in The Three Penny Opera, and 2nd Armed Guard in The Magic Flute with the Spoleto Festival USA.
+Opera credits include Narrator in The Three Penny Opera and 2nd Armed Guard in The Magic Flute with the Spoleto Festival USA.

 Jackson received his bachelor’s in voice performance from Oklahoma State University and his master’s in choral conducting from Westminster Choir College where he was the assistant conductor of the Westminster Symphonic Choir under Joe Miller, D.M.A.
 He received his D.M.A. in choral conducting from the University of North Texas.